Designing an authorization model for an enterprise

 Cerbos

-Cerbos is an open-source access control that provides context-aware authorization and allows you to model fine-grained access permissions.
+Cerbos is an access control solution that provides context-aware authorization and allows you to model fine-grained access permissions.

 Comparing RBAC and ABAC